 Machine learning is accomplished through dozens of algorithms with specific use cases.
 They are broadly categorized as follows:

 - Supervised Learning: This involves inferring predictive relationships between various data points based on labelled training data sets and the comparison of these sets to new unlabeled data.

 - Unsupervised Learning: This is used to discover relationships across unlabeled datasets where no labelled training data is available to infer relationships.

 - Reinforced Learning: This is done between these two extremes where a trial and error approach is used—there is some form of feedback available for each step in the learning process to guide it towards the most accurate predictions.

-To get an idea of how these types of Machine Learning work and how they can benefit your business, take a look at the machine learning algorithms cheat sheet below, split by learning category.
+To get an idea of how these types of algorithms work and how they can benefit your business, take a look at the machine learning algorithms cheat sheet below, split by learning category.